IATA Exchange Rates

-- Call Day Rates (CDR) - Rates for one day each period, seven days after the "advice day" that the IATA Clearing House accepts or makes payments.
-CDR's are calculated by taking an average of the buying and selling rates on the day of payment.
+Rates for one day each period, seven days after the "advice day" that the IATA Clearing House accepts or makes payments.
 These rates are used to ensure that ICH customers are not exposed to any currency exchange risk on miscellaneous interline billings that may occur between the time an invoice is billed through the ICH and the time that it is settled.

-- Five Day Rates (FDR) - They represent the average of the exchange rates for the five banking days ending on the 25th of each month.
-This calculation is based on the average between the buying and selling rates and the rates are expressed in USD, EUR, and GBP.
+They represent the average of the exchange rates for the five banking days ending on the 25th of each month.
+The rates are expressed in USD, EUR, and GBP.
 FDR's are used by ICH members to convert interline billing into the billing currency.
 The previous month's FDR's are used for the current month's interline billing.
 The process developed to calculate the FDR's also contains a function to identify differentials of over 10% between one month and the next.

 IATA Rates of Exchange (IROE)

 IATA Rates of Exchange provides monthly updates of IATA currency rates of exchange used by the industry for fare/rate construction.
 They are built based on the average of the five banking days ending on the 10th of each month.
-The IROE is available for purchase in two formats: a PDF document issued quarterly with monthly e-mail updates of significant changes and an Electronic Data File version delivered monthly.
+The IROE is available for purchase in an Electronic Data File version delivered monthly.